|

 Defining hazard zones for the effects of quakes is more difficult

-than for eruptions and most Small, non-damaging earthquakes will be felt more frequently by people
+than for eruptions and most Small, non-damaging earthquakes will be felt more frequently by

-the ground upon which they are built.
-In addition, local The risk from living in a seismically active area, unlike that of living in an area prone to being covered by lava, also depends to a large degree on the type of construction used in a given home.
+local The risk from living in a seismically active area, unlike that of living in an area prone to being covered by lava, also depends to a large degree on the type of construction used in a given home.
 Quake shaking may damage certain types of houses, while leaving other types of construction unscathed.
 For all these reasons, earthquake hazards are highly localized, and it is difficult to define broad zones with the same relative degree of hazard.

 |